 DEM ELITE BIAS & ITS DISCONTENTS

 Democratic party elites in congress and in the party apparatus strongly preferred Clinton.
-That's the basic context for everything that happened, but Gaughan doesn't get around to discussing it in any detail until--no kidding--page 30.
-He forthrightly concedes, "there is no question the DNC leadership clearly preferred Hillary Clinton to Bernie Sanders," but he then he goes right off the cliff, attempting to assign to this phenomenon exculpatory motives not at all in evidence.
+That's the basic context for everything that happened but Gaughan doesn't get around to discussing it in any detail until--no kidding--page 30.
+He forthrightly concedes, "there is no question the DNC leadership clearly preferred Hillary Clinton to Bernie Sanders," but he then goes right off the cliff, attempting to assign to this phenomenon exculpatory motives not at all in evidence.
 "The DNC viewed Clinton as a far stronger general election candidate than Sanders, citing his poor management skills and undisciplined and disorganized campaign."
 This echoed his earlier characterization (from pg.
 21) of the hacked DNC emails released during the campaign by Wikileaks, which, he said, "revealed that the DNC leadership overwhelmingly preferred Clinton because they viewed Sanders as a weak general election candidate."

 That "because" is strictly Gaughan's own invention and doesn't reflect anything from the actual emails.
 The only "evidence" in them he cites for it:

-"For example, in a May 2016 email to a colleague, a senior DNC communications official scornfully observed that 'Bernie never ever had his act together' and 'his campaign was a mess.'"That refers to an email from DNC National Secretary Mark Paustenbach (21 May, 2016), and nowhere in that email does Paustenbach say he opposes Sanders because he thinks Sanders would be "a weak general election candidate"--sentiment that never seems to have been expressed by anyone in the DNC emails.
+"For example, in a May 2016 email to a colleague, a senior DNC communications official scornfully observed that 'Bernie never ever had his act together' and 'his campaign was a mess.'"That refers to an email from DNC National Secretary Mark Paustenbach (21 May, 2016), but nowhere in that email does Paustenbach say he opposes Sanders because he thinks Sanders would be "a weak general election candidate"--sentiment that never seems to have been expressed by anyone in the DNC emails.
 Rather, this was one of several emails in which DNC officials were inappropriately kicking around potential strategies to use against Sanders.
-Paustenbach suggests creating a "narrative for a story, which is that Bernie never ever had his act together, that his campaign was a mess."
-This seems directed at criticism of DNC favoritism toward Clinton and opposition to Sanders: "It's not a DNC conspiracy," Paustenbach writes. composing his tale, "it's because they [the Sanders campaign] never had their act together."
+Paustenbach suggests creating a "narrative for a story, which is that Bernie never ever had his act together, that his campaign was a mess"--directed at criticism of DNC favoritism toward Clinton and opposition to Sanders.
+"It's not a DNC conspiracy," Paustenbach writes. composing his tale, "it's because they [the Sanders campaign] never had their act together."

 Having inserted his entirely unsupported "because," Gaughan proceeds to build on it, trying to wave away the larger matter.